-Want to transform your trip into a feature that demands to be read?
-Make a start with our expert advice – from having a clear storyline and using dialogue, to beginning with a killer first paragraph...
+Transforming your trip into a feature that demands to be read?
+Start with this travel article advice – from having a clear storyline and using dialogue, to beginning with a killer first paragraph...

 A trip is not a story in itself, it’s just a series of events.
 Some of these events will be interesting (you made it up Kilimanjaro!) and some will not (you arrived back at the airport on time).